itsmahadi007/zaag_interview_test/README.md

 # Web Scraper

-Web Scraper is available in `webscraper` folder, it's independent form the django project and docker. first go to `webscraper` folder,
+Web Scraper is available in `webscraper` folder, it's independent from the django project and docker. first go to `webscraper` folder,

 ### Step 1: Create a Virtual Environment